Faugli Mawa: Demography

-As of 2011, the village has a total number of 94 houses and the population of 430 of which 221 are males while 209 are females according to the report published by Census India in 2011.
+As of 2011, the village has a total number of 94 houses and a population of 430 of which 221 are males while 209 are females according to the report published by Census India in 2011.
 The literacy rate of the village is 82.47% highest than the state average of 75.84%.
 The population of children under the age of 6 years is 65 which is 15.12% of total population of the village and child sex ratio is approximately 857 highest than the state average of 846.

 Most of the people are from Schedule Caste which constitutes 33.49% of total population in the village.
 The town does not have any Schedule Tribe population so far.

 As per census 2011, 117 people were engaged in work activities out of the total population of the village which includes 109 males and 8 females.
 According to census survey report 2011, 84.62% workers describe their work as main work and 15.38% workers are involved in marginal activity providing the livelihood for less than 6 months.